Up to 60% off sofas & mattresses — limited‑time deals.

 7. Can I use the Softa mattress on an adjustable base?

 All-foam mattresses like this typically work well on adjustable bases.
-In our quick checks, it bent smoothly at the hinge points without awkward creasing.
-A solid platform, closely spaced slats, or an adjustable frame should all work as long as the surface is stable.
+In our quick checks, it bent cleanly at the hinge points without awkward bunching.
+A stable platform, closely spaced slats, or an adjustable base should all work.

 8. Is the Softa mattress safe in terms of materials?